usaid-cs/yesterday-i-learned/random.md

 - [Don't put your Save button right next to your Discard button](https://www.nngroup.com/articles/top-10-application-design-mistakes/).
 This should be common sense.
 - 4 litres of milk give you just slightly more protein than 500g of steak.
 - Normal farmers don't sell produce that are the same size and shape.
 You can also ask if you can visit.
 If they are resellers, you can't visit.
 - At Facebook, you are required to write down the impact you and your peers have made over the past six months, every six months.
+At Amazon, you are required to criticise your coworkers to make sure they always have something to say at your performance review.
 - "Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?" - [Brian Kernighan](http://www.linusakesson.net/programming/kernighans-lever/).
 [How do you learn to write readable code?
 Like learning to write readable English, you have to read a lot.](http://typicalprogrammer.com/what-does-code-readability-mean)
 - It is popular to quit alcohol in January, called [Dry January](https://www.cbc.ca/news/canada/newfoundland-labrador/dry-january-ainsley-hawthorn-pov-1.5418761), and then relapse right after that.
 - A [屌絲](https://zh.wikipedia.org/wiki/%E5%B1%8C%E4%B8%9D), is, uh, somewhat similar to [撸瑟](https://zh.wikipedia.org/wiki/%E8%BC%B8%E5%AE%B6%E7%94%B7), pronounced lu4 se4, or just "loser".